theleoborges/bouncer/README.md

 In the example above, the validator will be called with `10` - that's the value the key `:age` holds - and `(0 1 2 3 4)` - which is the result of `(range 5)` and will be fed as the second argument to the validator.

-### Internationalization and advanced error messages
+### Internationalization and customised error messages

 In some cases the default behaviour might not be enough.